-Between the Han River Miracle, K-Pop, and a hundred other examples of the extraordinary development of the Republic of Korea (ROK), it is easy to forget that millions of individuals on the Korean peninsula are living at the edge of an intense conflict that has been ongoing for the past six decades.
+Between the Han River Miracle, K-Pop, and a hundred other examples of the extraordinary development of the Republic of Korea (ROK or South Korea), it is easy to forget that millions of individuals on the Korean peninsula are living at the edge of an intense conflict that has been ongoing for the past six decades.
 The older generations who experienced the Cold War era, especially, have long lived in constant fear of war, and thus many perceive the intensification of military aggression from North Korea as a clear threat.
 Although the recent development of negotiations between the United States of America and the Democratic People’s Republic of Korea (DPRK or North Korea) is a sign of positive relations, the danger of trusting North Korea remains.

 Tensions in the Asia-Pacific region have yet to witness any de-escalation, and fear of conventional warfare grips the region.
 Most prominently, North Korea continues to threaten regional stability by developing its nuclear and ballistic missiles, hampering any prospect of collective peace and cooperation.